Document Control for Bassetlaw District Council

-- Appendix 1 - Key Personnel and their Responsibilities
+- Appendix A - Key Personnel and their Responsibilities

-In conjunction with this document please refer to the new ICO Code of Practice version 1.
-15/10/2014.
+In conjunction with this document please refer to the new ICO Code of Practice version 1.2 (external link to ICO)

 A digital monitored camera system known commonly as Closed Circuit Television (CCTV), operates within the overall public spaces of the District of Bassetlaw.
 The system, which is known as the ‘Bassetlaw CCTV System’, comprises of a number of cameras installed at strategic locations, which includes cameras that are fully operational with pan, tilt and zoom facilities and some which are fixed cameras.
 There are recording or control facilities at the monitoring room.
 In addition the system has the capacity to operate a mobile/re-locatable system (see Section 11) as well as an I.P.
 (Broadband Internet) System.